Testing Uniformity of Stationary Distribution: Application to Property Testing

 \subsection{Property Testing in the Orientation Model}

-Given an oriented graph $\overrightarrow{G} = (V,\overrightarrow{E})$ and a property $P$, we want to test whether $\overrightarrow{G}$ satisfies the property or it is ``$\epsilon$-far" from satisfying the property.
+Given an oriented graph $\overrightarrow{G} = (V,\overrightarrow{E})$ and a property $\mathcal{P}$, we want to test whether $\overrightarrow{G}$ satisfies the property or it is ``$\epsilon$-far" from satisfying the property.
 In the orientation model, the underlying graph $G = (V,E)$ is known in advance.
-Each edge in $E$ is oriented (that is directed in exactly one direction).
-The orientation of the edges has to be queried.
-The graph is said to be ``$\epsilon$-far" from satisfying the property $P$ if one has to reorient at least $\epsilon$ fraction of the edges to make the graph satisfy the property.

-The goal is to design an $\epsilon$-tester (that is, a randomized algorithm) that queries the orientation of the edges and does the following: \begin{itemize} \item If $\overrightarrow{G}$ satisfies the property $P$, then the tester ACCEPTS with probability $2/3$, \item If $\overrightarrow{G}$ is ``$\epsilon$-far" from satisfying the property $P$, then the tester REJECTS with probability $2/3$. \end{itemize} The query complexity of the algorithm is defined by the number of edges it queries.
-The natural goal is to design a tester for $P$ with minimum query complexity.
-If the graph satisfies the property and the tester accepts with probability $1$, then the tester is called as $1$-sided error tester.
-The usual tester is called as $2$-sided error tester.
+Each edge in $E$ is oriented (that is directed in exactly one direction), and the orientation of the edges has to be queried.
+The graph is said to be ``$\epsilon$-far" from satisfying the property $\mathcal{P}$ if one has to reorient at least an $\epsilon$ fraction of the edges to make the graph satisfy the property.
+Here, the goal is to design a randomized algorithm that queries the orientation of the edges, and does the following: \begin{itemize} \item the algorithm ACCEPTS with probability at least $2/3$, if $\overrightarrow{G}$ satisfies the property $\mathcal{P}$, \item the algorithm REJECTS with probability at least $2/3$, if $\overrightarrow{G}$ is ``$\epsilon$-far" from satisfying the property $\mathcal{P}$. \end{itemize} The query complexity of the algorithm is defined by the number of edges it queries.
+The natural goal is to design a tester for $\mathcal{P}$ with minimum query complexity.
+If the graph satisfies the property and the tester accepts with probability $1$, then the tester is called a \emph{$1$-sided error tester}.
+The standard tester (as defined above) is called a \emph{$2$-sided error tester}.

-The \textbf{orientation model} for testing graph properties was introduced by Halevy \textit{et al.} \cite{halevy}.
-In~\cite{euler}, Fischer \textit{et al.} studied the problem of testing whether an oriented graph $\overrightarrow{G}$ is Eulerian.
+The orientation model for testing graph properties was introduced by Halevy \textit{et al.} \cite{halevy}.
+Fischer \textit{et al.} studied the problem of testing whether an oriented graph $\overrightarrow{G}$ is Eulerian~\cite{euler}.
 They derived various upper and lower bounds for both $1$-sided and $2$-sided error testers.
-They even considered various special classes of graphs such as the expanders.
-In this paper, we use their algorithms for testing whether uniform distribution is the stationary distribution for the random-walk-Markov-chain.
+Here, we use their algorithms for testing whether the uniform distribution is the stationary distribution of the Markov chain.

-The reason of choosing orientation model (not any other graph model like dense, sparse model etc.) for property testing is because in this model, we need to know the underlying undirected graph in advance, which is a regular graph in our case.
-And we query orientation of edges in order to distinguish whether the input satisfies the property or is far from satisfying it, which in our case is to test whether the stationary distribution is uniform or is far from being uniform.